gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists Delivery Plan.md

 	- [ ] Make the Shopping module stop sending the events to the Shopping Cart module ( #definitive)
 	- [ ] Remove Old Redis instance
 	- [ ] Remove the Cart Events Saved on Shopping Module
+	- [ ] Make the shopping module stop to listen the purchase list events
+	- [ ] Remove the purchase list events consumers from the shopping module
+	- [ ] Remove the purchase list events adapters from the shopping module
+	- [ ] Remove the purchase list events wires from the shopping module

 ## Epic - Multi Shopping Session